-If a fast and final answer wasn’t their priority, they might be content sending an email, starting a chat, or studying your self-service portal at their convenience.
-But there’s a reason 61% of customers feel the phone is their best shot at a speedy solution — 43% more than the next-most popular channel.
+If a fast and final answer wasn’t their priority, they might be content sending an email, starting a chat, or studying your self-service portal at their convenience (and we definitely recommend building an omnichannel communication experience).
+But there’s a reason customers feel like phone is the most effective channel for customer service.

 The best way to increase your odds of providing a satisfactory answer is to anticipate the question.
-And the best way to anticipate a question is to set up a system that encourages its asker to offer clues.
+And the best way to anticipate a question?
+Set up a system that encourages its asker to offer clues.

-This abstract idea has a more familiar name in customer support circles: It’s called call routing.
+This abstract idea has a more familiar name in customer support circles: call routing.

 Some companies approach the task by listing separate support lines for separate call categories.
 For example, they might have one phone number for billing inquiries and another for technical assistance.